 In a pleasant surprise, Barsoum told Global News he did not have to pay a deductible.

-That may happen when the claim is paid out under the comprehensive section of the auto insurance policy, according to Anne Marie Thomas of InsuranceHotline.com, an insurance comparisons site.
+According to Anne Marie Thomas of InsuranceHotline.com, an insurance comparison site, that may happen when the claim is paid out under the comprehensive section of the auto insurance policy.
 Comprehensive insurance is optional coverage for damage to a vehicle that doesn’t stem from an accident.

-Still, some drivers may still be required to pay a deductible for glass repair, even if they have comprehensive coverage, according to ThinkInsure.ca.
+Still, according to ThinkInsure.ca, some drivers may be required to pay a deductible for glass repair even if they have comprehensive coverage.

-And too many comprehensive claims could result in policyholders’ insurance costs going up, Thomas said.
+Thomas said that too many comprehensive claims could increase policyholders’ insurance costs.

 Speaking to Global News about Barsoum’s case, Hyundai Canada said its vehicles are safe.

 “Nothing is more important to Hyundai than the safety and security of our customers.
-Hyundai stands behind the quality of our products and this is demonstrated through our long-standing and industry-leading five-year warranty that has benefited many Canadian consumers and continues to be a significant statement of confidence in the quality and safety of our vehicles,” the company said in a written statement.
+Hyundai stands behind the quality of our products, which is demonstrated through our long-standing and industry-leading five-year warranty that has benefited many Canadian consumers and continues to be a significant statement of confidence in the quality and safety of our vehicles,” the company said in a written statement.

 Arbitration vs. small claims court

-CAMVAP covers most vehicles up to four years old, offering binding arbitration at no cost.
+CAMVAP covers most vehicles up to four years old and offers binding arbitration at no cost.
 The organization trains independent arbitrators to handle automotive cases.
-Consumers can ask not just for payment or reimbursement of damages, but that manufacturers buy back defective vehicles, among other things.
-And the whole process is supposed to take no more than 70 days.
+Consumers can ask not just for payment or reimbursement of damages but also that manufacturers buy back defective vehicles, among other things.
+The whole process is supposed to take no more than 70 days.

-One limitation is that CAMVAP won’t handle cases that have already gone through insurance.
+One limitation is that CAMVAP won’t handle cases already covered by insurance.
 But the bigger catch is that arbitrators’ decisions are final — there is no way to appeal.

-“If you go that route, you’re not going to have an option to take it to court anymore,” said Omar Ha-Redeye of Fleet Street Law.
+“If you go that route, you’re not going to have the option to take it to court anymore,” said Omar Ha-Redeye of Fleet Street Law.

-Representation in small claims could cost a few hundred dollars if consumers want to hire a paralegal to help them through the process, which is an option in Ontario, he added.
-Getting a hearing may take months, and cases may be assigned to arbitrators who nothing about motor vehicle claims, Ha-Redeye said.
+He added that representing small claims could cost a few hundred dollars if consumers want to hire a paralegal to help them through the process, an option in Ontario; a hearing may take months.
+Ha-Redeye said that cases may be assigned to arbitrators who know nothing about motor vehicle claims.

 Statistics, though, show that very few Canadian drivers are turning to CAMVAP.
 The organization processed just 206 cases in 2017.

-That may be, in part, because CAMVAP does not have an advertising budget.
-Another issue is that CAMVAP is funded by the auto industry, which makes some consumers wary.
+WATCH: An increasing Tighe reports that a number of drivers have been called for an investigation into exploding sunroofs; Tony Tighe is in part because CAMVAP does not have an advertising budget.
+Another issue is that it is funded by the auto industry, which makes some consumers wary.

 That, though, isn’t necessarily as suspicious as some Canadians think, Ha-Redeye said.